Documentation Scheme

 EventWhat Updates

-Every task (finalization step)CHANGELOG.md, knowledge/YYYY-MM.md, lessons/YYYY-MM.md
+Every task (finalization step)CHANGELOG.md, knowledge/YYYY-MM.md, learnings/YYYY-MM.md

 Architecture changesARCHITECTURE.md (rewritten)